RhinoCoder/Natural-Language-Processing-Applications/README.md

 ![img_2.png](img_2.png)

-For instance, using a second order markov has increased accuracy up to 77% with a slight changes in the implementation as shown in the below image.
+For instance, using a second order markov model has increased accuracy up to 77% with a slight changes in the implementation as shown in the below image.

 ![img_4.png](img_4.png)